Galaxy interactions in filaments and sheets: insights from EAGLE simulations

 We identify the nearest neighbour in three dimensions for each galaxy in our mass limited sample.
-The distance to the nearest neighbour for each galaxy is denoted by $r$, where $r$ represents the three dimensional distance between the centre of mass of the galaxies.
+We denote the distance to the nearest neighbour for each galaxy by $r$.
+Here distance refers to the 3D physical separation between the centre of mass of the galaxies.
 Initially, we label each galaxy and its nearest neighbour in our sample as a possible pair.
 We then select only those pairs for which $r \leq 200$ kpc.
 We also apply a cut on their stellar mass ratio $1 \leq \frac{M_{1}}{M_{2}} < 3$ to include only the major pairs in our analysis.
 This provides us with a total 2264 major pairs.
 The smallest pair separation in our sample is $\sim 6$ kpc.

-We quantify the geometric environment of the galaxies in the EAGLE simulation by estimating their local dimension on a length scale of $10$ Mpc (\autoref{subsec:ldim}).
+We determine the morphological environment of the galaxies in the EAGLE simulation by estimating their local dimension (\autoref{subsec:ldim}).
 We use $GalaxyID$ to cross match these galaxies with our pair sample.
-The cross-maching yields a total 2537 galaxies in major pairs.
+The cross-matching yields a total 2537 galaxies in major pairs.
 We find that 373 and 276 out of these galaxies are residing in filaments and sheets respectively.
-It may be noted that the local dimension can not be determined for all the galaxies in the simulation.
+It may be noted that we can not determine the local dimension of all the galaxies in the simulation.